Searching

 deck:french -deck:french::*

-find cards in French, but not subdecks
+finds cards in "French", but not its subdecks.

 deck:"french vocab"

-searching when a deck has a space
+searching when the deck name has a space.

 "deck:french vocab"